ballerina-platform/ballerina-dev-website/learn/documenting-ballerina-code.md

     # Gets invoked to initialize the `Person` object.
     #
-    # + name - Name of the person for constructor
+    # + name - Name of the person for the constructor
     # + age - Age of the person for the constructor
     public function init(string name, int age) {
     }